 Before setting a project budget, consider what features are most important to you.
 When it comes to allocating funds, ancillary desires should take second place to your overall project goals.

-If, for example, your primary goal is to expand your cabinet space, how vital are custom cabinets or high-end finishes to that goal?
-"If you're … OK with using stock sizes, you can save about 20% to 30% on your budget," says Stone.
-So if your bottom line is to increase kitchen storage space, stay on budget by sticking with stock cabinets instead of paying more for custom.
+If, for example, your primary goal is to expand your cabinet space, how vital to that goal are custom cabinets or high-end finishes?
+"If you're OK with using stock sizes, you can save about 20% to 30% on your budget," says Stone.
+So, if your bottom line is to increase kitchen storage space, stay on budget by sticking with stock cabinets instead of paying more for custom.

 On the flip side, if your goal is to gain more glam than storage space, custom cabinets may be where you want to splurge.